oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 matplotlib is a python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms. matplotlib can be used in python scripts, the python and ipython shell, web application servers, and six graphical user interface toolkits.

-**URL**
+**More Information**

 https://matplotlib.org

 **Available Versions**::

-    3.1.1-foss-2019b-Python-3.7.4
-    2.2.3-fosscuda-2018b-Python-2.7.15
+    3.2.1-foss-2020a-Python-3.8.2
     3.4.2-foss-2021a
     2.2.4-foss-2019b-Python-2.7.16
+    2.2.4-fosscuda-2019b-Python-2.7.16
+    2.2.3-fosscuda-2018b-Python-2.7.15
+    3.2.1-intel-2020a-Python-3.8.2
+    3.1.1-foss-2019b-Python-3.7.4
     2.2.3-foss-2018b-Python-2.7.15
     3.3.3-foss-2020b
-    3.2.1-foss-2020a-Python-3.8.2
-    3.2.1-intel-2020a-Python-3.8.2
-    2.2.4-fosscuda-2019b-Python-2.7.16

 minimap2